zlabjp/nghttpx-ingress-lb/README.md

 ### Debug

-Using the flag `--v=XX` it is possible to increase the level of logging.
+Using the `--v` flag it is possible to increase the level of logging.
 In particular:
 - `--v=2` shows details using `diff` about the changes in the configuration in nghttpx